Asimov's Guide to Shakespeare

-Asimov's Guide to Shakespeare (1970) by Isaac Asimov is a two-volume guide to the works of the celebrated English writer William Shakespeare.
+Asimov's Guide to Shakespeare (1970) by Isaac Asimov is a two-volume guide to the works of the English writer William Shakespeare.
 The numerous maps were drafted by the artist Rafael Palacios.

 Structure

 The work gives a short guide to every Shakespeare play, as well as two epic poems.
 Asimov organizes the plays not in the usual way – as tragedies, comedies, and histories – but regionally, as follows: